rkhleics/flybrid/README.md

 Before sending your email, it's intended that you use a CSS-Inliner tool to inline your CSS. `flybrid` has been developed using the following inliner tool from Campaign Monitor to prepare HTML before sending tests.
 Some CSS-Inliner tools work differently.
 So, for peace of mind, you'll probably want to use this too: https://inliner.cm/

+Whatever technique you use to create your email. **ALWAYS TEST YOUR CODE BEFORE SENDING**.

 ## Contributors

 **[Andy Babic](http://twitter.com/andyjbabic "I'm on twitter")**, developer at [Rock Kitchen Harris](https://www.rkh.co.uk)